The method __________ of the HttpServletRequest is used to read binary data from a form input.

 Session tracking in servlets involves maintaining user sessions, allowing the server to recognize and remember users across multiple requests, usually achieved through mechanisms like cookies or URL rewriting.

-In servlets, which method is used to add a cookie to the response headers?
+Which Java method is used to add a cookie to the response object?